skrbcr/toybox/Hopfield_network/README.md

 ./Release/movie p1000_github.int github.png 30 10 p1000_n30_github.avi 1
 ```

 This command create a movie `p1000_n30_github.avi` that shows the process of recalling.
 The program gives the neural network `github.png` with 30% noise.
-The neural network try to recall original image `github.png`.
+The neural network try recalling original image `github.png`.
 The image that the AI is recalling changes time by time and 10 steps after, the program stops the AI.

 You can learn the meaning of the args by running `interaction` and `movie` without args.